The Great Gatsby (musical): New Jersey (2023)

-Broadway (2024–)
+Broadway (2024–present)

 The Paper Mill production transferred to the Broadway Theatre, with previews from March 29, 2024, and officially opened on April 25, 2024.
 Jordan, Noblezada, Ricketts, Chase, Pauly, Zdrojeski, and Whitty reprised their roles.
 Eric Anderson joined the cast as Wolfsheim.
 The production is directed by Bruni with set & projection design by Paul Tate dePoo III.
 Chilina Kennedy temporarily replaced Chase as Myrtle from July to September 2024.
 Charlie Pollock took over the role of George Wilson in November 2024.
 In January 2025, Ryan McCartan replaced Jordan in the production and Terrence Mann replaced Anderson temporarily (through April 20, 2025).
 Sarah Hyland replaced Noblezada in February of that same year.
 At the end of March, Linedy Genao replaced Chase and Austin Colby took over the role of Tom Buchanan.
 Michael Maliakel also joined the cast replacing Ricketts as Nick Carraway.
 In June, Aisha Jackson replaced Hyland.
+In March 2026, Reeve Carney joined the cast as Gatsby alongside his real-life wife Noblezada returning as Daisy, Corbin Bleu as Nick and John Behlmann as Tom.

 London (2025)

-The production made its European premiere in London on 24 April 2025 at the London Coliseum, having started previews on 11 April, and is playing a limited run through 7 September 2025.
+The production made its European premiere in London on 24 April 2025 at the London Coliseum, having started previews on 11 April, and played a limited run through 7 September 2025.
 In February 2025, it was announced Jamie Muscato and Frances Mayli McCann would star as Jay and Daisy, respectively.
 The remaining cast includes Corbin Bleu as Nick, John Owen-Jones as Wolfsheim, Rachel Tucker as Myrtle, Jon Robyns as Tom, Amber Davies as Jordan, and Joel Montague as George.

 South Korea (2025)

-The musical is set to make its Asian premiere at the GS Arts Center in the Gangnam District of Seoul from August 1 to November 9.
+The musical held its Asian premiere at the GS Arts Center in the Gangnam District of Seoul, having played from August 1 to November 9 with Matt Doyle as Gatsby.

 North American tour (2026)

 In January 2025, the Broadway production announced a North American tour was set to launch with performances set to begin in Baltimore, Maryland from January 31 to February 7, 2026.
-Casting is yet to be announced.
+In December 2025, Jake David Smith was cast as Jay Gatsby for the tour, with Senzel Ahmady reprising her role as Daisy Buchanan from the South Korean production.
+Also reprising their roles from the Seoul production are Tally Sessions and Edward Staudenmayer as George Wilson and Meyer Wolfsheim respectively.
+Sessions and Staudenmayer's casting were announced with the rest of the main cast in January 2026, just ahead of the tour.

+Poland (2027)

+In July 2026, Warsaw's Roma Musical Theatre announced that The Great Gatsby would become its next large-scale production.
+It will be the first production of the musical in Poland and its first non-English-language staging.
+The production will be presented in Polish under an official license from the Broadway producers and will be a non-replica production.
+According to the theatre, the original Broadway creative team, including director Marc Bruni and choreographer Dominique Kelley, will supervise the adaptation of the production for the Roma Theatre.